EdDataScienceEES/tutorial-Kirstb-04/index.md

 ## 1b.
 Folders & Files - Creating them, moving them, changing their names, and deleting them

 As a very organised person I like to have folders within folders, and I am constantly deleting and moving files about in my repositories.
 However when I first started using Github I could not get my head around how to do this.
-So for the hyper organised like me, follow these simple steps to get a beautiful and easy to organise repo!
+So for the hyper organised like me, follow these simple steps to get a beautifully organised repo!

 ### Creating Folders & Files
 To create a file in Github simply go to the homepage of your repository, click **Add file**, and then **Create new file**.